idleberg/atom-language-bridlensis/README.md

 As of recently, this package contains a rudimentary build system to translate BridleNSIS code.
 To do so, select *BridleNSIS: Save & Compile”* from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) or use the keyboard shortcut.

-Make sure to specify the path for BridleNSIS JAR file in your `config.cson`.
+Make sure to specify the path for `BridleNSIS.jar` in your `config.cson`.

 **Example:**